Best Apple Pie Recipe

 - 3 pounds apples**, peeled and each cut into 8 slices

 - Dash of salt

-- Sprinkle with 4 tablespoons of water and pulse about 5 times or until dough starts to come together.
+- Sprinkle with 4 tablespoons of water and pulse about 5 times or until the dough starts to come together.

 - Squeeze a small amount of dough between your fingers.
 If it doesn't hold together add up to 2 more tablespoons of water, pulsing after each addition until the dough holds together.
-Recheck dough after each addition till it holds together.
+Recheck the dough after each addition till it holds together.

-- Put half of dough on a piece of plastic wrap and form into a disk.
-Wrap completely and repeat with other half.
-Refrigerate disks at least an hour before rolling.
+- Put half of the dough on a piece of plastic wrap and form into a disk.
+Wrap completely and repeat with the other half.

-- Add lemon juice and sugar and cook until the apples are just tender, about 5 more minutes.
+- Add lemon juice and sugar and cook until the apples are just tender about 5 more minutes.
 Sprinkle with cinnamon and mix to combine.

 - Preheat oven to 400º.

-- Roll out the top crust and place over apples.
+- Roll out the top crust and place over the apples.
 Seal edges and flute if desired.
-Cut a few vents into top crust to allow steam to escape.
-Alternatively, you can cut the top crust into slits and weave to make a lattice crust.
+Cut a few vents into the top crust to allow steam to escape.
+Alternatively, you can cut the top crust into slits and weave it to make a lattice crust.

-- Reduce oven temperature to 375º, and bake for about 40 minutes, until the top is browned and filling is bubbling.
+- Reduce oven temperature to 375º, and bake for about 40 minutes, until the top is browned and the filling is bubbling.
 Cool on rack.

 - Serve with vanilla ice cream if desired.

 *I like to add a few ice cubes to a Pyrex measuring cup with a spout with about a half cup of water...use that to pour into your measuring spoon.

 **I used Golden Delicious, Granny Smith, and Jonagold.

 ***You may use more or less sugar depending on the sweetness of the apples.